fabiuslongo/pycaspar/README.md

 eShell: main >
 ```
-Beliefs Knowledge Base can be view with the command _kb_:
+Now routines related beliefs are stored into Beliefs Knowledge Base, which can be view with the command _kb_:
 ```sh
 eShell: main > kb